danielforgacs/JefVem/README.md

 # is in the item attr:
 print('requested item:', machine.item)

+# The actual price of the item is in the cost attr:
+print('requested item cost:', machine.cost)

 # if the budget was enough, change is in the change attr:
 print('change:', machine.change)
 ```